Logo

 The FDA has authorized SNRIs and SSRIs for the treatment of panic disorders with or without agoraphobia.
 The treatment of panic disorders involves the prescription of three medications from the SSRI family: sertraline, fluoxetine, and paroxetine.
 These medications are particularly beneficial when panic disorder and depression coexist.

-An SSRI called fluvoxamine (Luvox) has a license particularly to treat OCD in humans.
+An SSRI called fluvoxamine (Luvox) has a license specifically to treat OCD in humans.
 Other SSRIs, such as paroxetine, sertraline, and fluoxetine, are also used to treat OCD in addition to fluvoxamine.
 The dosages used to treat OCD are usually greater than those used to treat depression, and it takes a while for OCD sufferers to have any positive results.
 By contrast, the FDA has not authorized any SNRI for the treatment of OCD.
-For this ailment, they are administered off-label, however.
+However, we administer them off-label for this ailment.

 Anxiety Disorders: Social and Generalized

-Specific phobias and generalized and social anxiety disorders are treated with certain SSRIs and SNRIs.
-The diagnosis and severity of a certain condition’s symptoms determine the medication that is best.
+Certain SSRIs and SNRIs treat specific phobias as well as generalized and social anxiety disorders.
+The diagnosis and severity of the patient’s symptoms determine the medication that is best.
 For generalized anxiety disorder (GAD), the FDA has authorized paroxetine, escitalopram, duloxetine, and venlafaxine; for social anxiety, the recommended medications are sertraline, paroxetine, and extended-release venlafaxine.

 Disorder of Posttraumatic Stress